 Introduction to Research

-At some point during this process, I became intensely interested in the laterality (handedness) shown by certain individuals during raised-leg urinary postures.
-Dr. McGuire gave me the freedom to explore this question as an independent project.
-During my senior year, I wrote up my findings as a senior honors thesis and for publication in Applied Animal Behaviour Science (Gough and McGuire, 2015).
+During this process, I became intensely interested in the laterality (handedness) shown by certain individuals during raised-leg urinary behaviors.
+I collected data throughout my junior and senior years and wrote up my findings as a senior honors thesis and for publication in Applied Animal Behaviour Science (Gough and McGuire, 2015).
 A follow up study focusing more intently on body size was published in the Journal of Veterinary Behavior: Clinical Applications and Research (McGuire and Gough, 2017).
 This project has resulted in multiple other publications focusing on various aspects of urinary behavior, physiology, and mechanics (McGuire, 2016; McGuire and Bemis, 2017; McGuire et al. 2018)